Article

 • use of Jobcentre Plus offices to carry out interviews (where available)

-• local recruitment events to promote vacancies
+• arranges and supports local recruitment events to promote vacancies

 • helping connect employers with other businesses in your area